CTL342/microsoft-sql-database/README.md

 # Real-Time Cooling System SQL Dashboard

 This project is a web-based dashboard that displays real-time data from a Microsoft SQL Server database.
 It uses a Flask backend to serve a web interface and provide an API, with the SQL Server instance running in a Docker container for easy setup.
+It also now includes an integrated AI assistant, powered by a local Ollama model, to provide analysis and answer questions about the cooling system data.

 ## Features